graphql/graphql-spec/spec/Section 3 -- Type System.md

 Whenever a field claims it will return an Interface type, it will return a valid implementing Object type during execution.

-A `Union` defines a list of possible types; similar to interfaces, whenever the type system claims a union will be returned, one of the possible types will be returned.
+A `Union` defines a set of possible types; similar to interfaces, whenever the type system claims a union will be returned, one of the possible types will be returned.